 - used to give away free promotional material

 You work out how many full-time equivalent employees you have at the start of each reporting year.

 Work out your number of employees

 On the first day of the reporting year calculate how many full-time equivalent employees you have:

-- Work out how many hours a full-time employee would work in a year (eg 40 hours by 52 weeks is 2,080).
+- Work out how many hours a full-time employee would work in a year (for example 40 hours by 52 weeks is 2,080).